resv/CUSTOM-SCRIPTS/INITIALIZER SCRIPTS/GETTING AHK TO PLAY AUDIO/README.md

 1. Change "F1" to desired hotkey, if you want two button hotkey, you can simply write them together like: "^F1" or "LshiftF1" (another alternative however if the latter doesn't work would be to include the "&" in between.
 Such as: "^ & F1" or "Lshift & F1")

 2. Simply replace the address of my mp3 to your local mp3 address.
-(Be advised that not all OS support mp3 codec, so you may need to convert to WAV to find a way for your conputer to support mp3.)
+(Be advised that not all OS support mp3 codec, so you may need to convert to WAV to find a way for your computer to support mp3.)

 That's it!